 What do I need to do to see if I have any unclaimed capital credit checks?

 Every year Clay-Union publishes in their newsletter a list of all unclaimed capital credit checks.
+The latest published list is listed below.
 If you think that you may have any unclaimed capital credits checks, please call our office at 800-696-2832 or you can email us.
 Please include your name, current address, phone number and email address in your correspondence.

 What happens if a member passes away?